Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 The course is taught by [Ryan Kroonenburg](https://www.udemy.com/user/ryankroonenburg/).

-I use these notes whenever I forget or want to revise any concept of AWS

 # What do I need for this course:
 - AWS account Free tier
 - Domain name(optional)
-- A Mac/Linux/Windows Laptop
+- A Laptop with internet connection

 # History of AWS:
 It all started with **Chris Pinkman** and **Benjamin Black** presenting a paper on Amazon’s internal infrastructure,